MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

   - By reviewing the rationale and understanding how your system performed, you can improve the flow to better handle a range of user queries.

 ### Success Criteria

+- You have evaluations for all test cases.
+- You understand why (if any) low groundedness scores have occured (less than 0.99)
+- You have ideas on how to improve the RAG flow based on the evaluator outcomes.